 First off, keep in mind the Amex Gold and Platinum are charge cards, which means you must pay your statement balance in full each month.
 While we recommend doing that no matter what type of card you have (to avoid paying interest), it’s worth noting you usually don’t have the option to carry a balance with these Amex cards.

 Amex does offer some cardholders a Pay Over Time feature, which lets you carry a balance when you make eligible purchases of $100 or more.
 But we don’t recommend taking advantage of this “opportunity.”
 Why?
 Because you’ll have to pay interest.

-The Amex Gold and Platinum are both free of foreign transaction fees, which means you can use them abroad without penalty.
+The Amex Gold (Rates & Fees) and Platinum (Rates & Fees) are both free of foreign transaction fees, which means you can use them abroad without penalty.
 That said, Amex isn’t as widely accepted as Visa or Mastercard, so it’s not the best issuer for international travel.
 (If you’re planning an overseas trip, consider these travel cards instead.)

 As far as rewards, both cards earn Membership Rewards points, which you can redeem for statement credits, charitable donations, or gift cards.